freddan80/tensorflow/tensorflow/lite/experimental/micro/README.md

 To utilize the CMSIS-NN optimized kernels, choose your target, e.g. Bluepill, and build with:

-make -f tensorflow/lite/experimental/micro/tools/make/Makefile KERNEL_LIB=cmsis TARGET=bluepill test
+make -f tensorflow/lite/experimental/micro/tools/make/Makefile TAGS=cmsis-nn TARGET=bluepill test

 That will build a CMSIS library based on the version downloaded by 'download_dependencies.sh', so make sure you have run this script.
 If you want to